-Generally, wood is in comparison to the compound material used for the TURTLE uNLtd much more elastic.
+Generally, wood is, in comparison to the compound material used for the TURTLE uNLtd, much more elastic.
 This yields a greater tendency for the wooden crates to vibrate in the frequency range relevant for shipments (from 1 Hz to 300 Hz).
 Expressed in numbers:

-- ✓ First natural frequency of elastic mode of wooden crates (single and double walled) in TURTLE 160 size is around 29 Hz (torsion) respectively 40 Hz (drum mode of wall), of the TURTLE uNLtd the elastic modes start at 47 Hz. - ✓ The transfer factor of the TURTLE is 50 % of the wooden crate. - ➤ Proof: Continuous Modal Testing of the crates since 07/2018 (ref. reports and emails)
+- ✓ First natural frequency of elastic mode of wooden crates (single and double walled) in the same size as a TURTLE uNLtd is 29 Hz (torsion) respectively 40 Hz (drum mode of wall), of the TURTLE uNLtd the elastic modes start at 47 Hz. - ✓ The transfer factor of the TURTLE uNLtd is 50 % of the wooden crate. - > Proof: Continuous Modal Testing of the crates since 07/2018 (ref. reports and emails)

-Both supports, the actual Corner Blocks and the support in wooden crates, are made of foam.
+Both supports, the regular corner blocks in the Turtle uNLtd and the support in wooden crates, are made of foam.

 The advantages of foam regarding protection against shock and vibrations are: